 Once your dog is at a certain level of stressed (also called the threshold), it becomes impossible for him to make good experiences.
 He cannot learn “This man looked scary but didn’t hurt me, so I guess he is not that bad.”
 Instead, all he can remember is the fear he felt and the next time he will be even more stressed.

-It is important to realize that your dog does not actually have to experience anything bad once this initial conditioning happened.
+It is very important to understand that your dog doesn’t actually have to experience anything bad once this initial conditioning happened.
 He will feel scared as soon as he is exposed to his trigger.
 This will manifest itself in the dog barking growling, tucking his tail, running away etc.

 The #1 approach to fixing a dog who is scared of people is to have those people feed the dog treats.
 I see it all the time – it happens at the vet, at the park, at dog shows, at feed stores that you can take your dog into etc.